Meet the Quirky New MG3 City Car

 Young drivers will be happy to know that the MG3 is rated in insurance group 4E, which is very affordable, especially considering the power and engine size that this thing has.
 The 1.5-litre engine emits 140 g/km of CO2 which means that 12 months of road tax costs £210 - slightly more expensive than some of the competition.

-The MG3 is on sale now for £169 per month including a £1,250 deposit contribution at 5.9% APR, so why not take one for a spin?
+The MG3 is available now with the following offers so why not take one for a spin?